Virtually cocompactly cubulated Artin-Tits groups: Definitions and notations

 If $x,y$ are vertices of a CAT(0) cube complex $X$, then $d_1(x,y)$, also called the \emph{combinatorial distance} between $x$ and $y$, coincides with the number of hyperplanes separating $x$ and $y$.
-An autorphism $g$ of $X$ is called \emph{combinatorially hyperbolic} if $g$ preserves a combinatorial ($d_1$) geodesic, on which it acts by a nontrivial translation.
+An automorphism $g$ of $X$ is called \emph{combinatorially hyperbolic} if $g$ preserves a combinatorial ($d_1$) geodesic, on which it acts by a nontrivial translation.
+An action of a group $G$ by cubical automorphisms on $X$ is called \emph{combinatorially semisimple} if every element of $G$ is either combinatorially hyperbolic or fixes a vertex.

 If $X$ is a cube complex, we can divide naturally each $d$-cube into $2^d$ smaller cubes, getting a new cube complex (up to rescaling the metric by $2$) called the \emph{cubical subdivision} of $X$.